Marrus orthocanna

-Marrus orthocanna species of pelagic siphonophore, a colonial animal composed of a complex arrangement of zooids, some of which are polyps and some medusae.
+Marrus orthocanna is a species of pelagic siphonophore, a colonial animal composed of a complex arrangement of zooids, some of which are polyps and some medusae.
 Swimming independently in the mid-ocean, it lives in the Arctic and other cold, deep waters.
 It is a colonial creature that is born from a single egg which is fertilized.
 Later on, a protozoan forms that eventually grows to form more duplicating members of the colony.
-It belongs to the order siphonophorae and the family Marrus.
-Other species in the family include the Marrus antarcticus, Marrus claudanielis, and Marrus orthocannoides.
+It belongs to the order Siphonophorae and the genus Marrus, which also includes M. antarcticus, M. claudanielis, and M. orthocannoides.